 The Tableau increases in size from left to right, with the left-most pile containing one card and the right-most containing seven.
 As an example, this means the first seven cards will create the seven columns of the Tableau.
 The eighth card distributed will go into the second column, since the first column already has its one and only card.

 After the piles are complete, they should be cascaded downwards such that they form a “reverse staircase” form towards the right.
 Ultimately, you will have seven piles, with the first pilie containing one card, the second pile containing two cards, the third pile containing three cards etc. Only the last card in each of the Tableau columns is flipped over face up so you can see it’s suit, color and value.
-In our soliaire game, this is automatically done for you!
+In our game, this is automatically done for you!

 All leftover cards after the foundations are created become the “Stock,” where you can turn over the first card.

-In the context of solitaire, stock (called the “talon” in some game modes) refers to the cards left over after setting up the Tableau for a round.
+The Stock (called the “talon” in some game modes) refers to the cards left over after setting up the Tableau for a round.
 These cards are usually kept facedown, with cards being withdrawn from the top of the deck and placed in the “waste” pile unless the player can apply the newly revealed card to their foundations.

-Also known as the “heap” or the “discard pile”, the waste refers to the collection of cards that are drawn from the stock and placed face up.
-Only cards from the stock can be placed in the waste pile, while only the card at the top of the waste pile is considered “active” for placement onto the player’s foundations.
+Also known as the “heap” or the “discard pile”, the waste refers to the collection of cards that are drawn from the Stock and placed face up.
+Only cards from the Stock can be placed in the waste pile, while only the card at the top of the waste pile is considered “active” for placement onto the player’s foundations.

-This is the area used for “building” over the course of a solitaire game.
+This is the area used for “building” over the course of a game.
 Tableau structures can vary from one game mode to another.
 In Klondike or classical solitaire, foundations are randomized when the player creates the basic seven column cascading structure at a round’s commencement.
 This whole area is known as the Tableau.

 Building is the process undertaken by the player that involves moving cards around the Tableau for the purpose of achieving the game mode’s main goal.
 These mechanics will vary based upon the game mode’s rules, with options to require building based upon the cards’ suit, color, and more.
 In Klondike solitaire, for example, cards are built into the foundations based on alternating colors and descending card values.